TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 player2.getMarker() // My marker is 'O'
 ~~~

 From the code, we can see that we've defined a `Person` from whom a `Player` inherits properties and functions, and that the created `Player` objects are able to access both the `.sayName` and the `.getMarker` functions, in spite of them being defined on two separate `prototype` objects!
-This is enabled by the use of the `Object.setPrototypeOf()` function, which takes two arguments, and sets the `.__proto__` / `[[Prototype]]` of the first argument to the `prototype` object provided through the second argument.
+This is enabled by the use of the `Object.setPrototypeOf()` function.
+It takes two arguments - the first is the one which inherits and the second argument is the one which you want the first argument to inherit from.
 This ensures that the created `Player` objects are able to access the `.sayName` and `.getMarker` functions through their prototype chain.

 Note: